SustainSB/sustainsb.github.io/README.md

 This software stack can operate across platforms (Windows, Mac, Linux) for free, which lowers the barriers to entry for other individuals to contribute to SustainSB or other cities to adopt the framework.

-It is especially useful to differentiate the life stages of data and applicable technology:
+It is especially useful to differentiate applicable technology to the various processes along the life stages of data:

-- **Curating Data Catalogs**
+1. **Curating Data Catalogs**

     - ESRI offers many data layers for consumption as web services via [arcgis.com](http://www.arcgis.com), which can be aggregated into data portals such as [LA GeoHub](http://geohub.lacity.org).